graphicore/varla-varfo/Emsquare/Volume-01/Issue-02/Main-Article.md

 If we could sculpt the head via a different scale than the body, it is an example of just what we do with lowercase “i” on Latin types.
 Smaller sizes need a larger dot, carefully sized to be thicker than the stroke below, without becoming so large as to confuse the letter for an “l” at small  sizes, While capable at larger bold sizes of nearly completely filling in the usual transparency between the two parts of the letter.

-{% include figure
+{% include emsquare-figure
         src="./images/size range illustration.jpg"
+        fig=6
-        caption="Fig.6: Over a range of sizes being rendered to pixels by modern computers, the type design is designing the small sizes to gather extra pixel into the details, both opaque and transparent, while on the other end, in large sizes, shed unnecessary pixels, both opaque and transparent."
+        caption="Over a range of sizes being rendered to pixels by modern computers, the type design is designing the small sizes to gather extra pixel into the details, both opaque and transparent, while on the other end, in large sizes, shed unnecessary pixels, both opaque and transparent."
 %}

 Starting from that simple example we can see that if I scale the lowercase linearly the dark will disappear before the stroke does.
 So I make the dot a little bit heavier to make it disappear less.
 That calls for the need to make the stroke a little bit heavier so that they remain balanced but not as much as the dot gained in opacity.
 Surrounding these two shapes is a sea of transparent space usually filled with other letters, so the spaces on either side of the i, need to gain a little bit of transparency to balance the fact that the opacities have just gotten bolder in order to maintain a similar proportion to the larger sizes.